germcauley/test_2022/README.md

 Some basic smoke tests using the Playwright e2e testing framework.

 Project uses the Page Object Model structure, making methods and locators as reusable as possible.
-Cross browser tests can be run in parallel or individually using different terminal commands.

- Tests seem to become less stable the more workers processes that are in use so some fine tuning is still required.
-2-3 worker process seem to work the best if executing tests in parallel.
+The test are organised into three groups: Login test, task tests,milestone tests.
+The task tests do not run in parallel as they make use of the same task list, however the milestone tests should run in parallel

 <p align="right">(<a href="#top">back to top</a>)</p>